chinmaySinghal/MNIST/README.md

 # MNIST
-PyTorch codes for classifying the MNIST handwritten digits using a Logistic Regression model, a two layer feedforward neural network and a CNN (LeNet5 architecture).
+PyTorch codes for classifying the MNIST handwritten digits using Logistic Regression, two layer feedforward neural network and a CNN (LeNet5).
 Each notebook also contains the code for displaying incorrectly classified images.
-The test set accuracies for all the models are as follows -
+The test set accuracies for the models are as follows -

 |         Model        | Test Accuracy |
 |:--------------------:|:-------------:|